Raghavendra-vaidya/restFusion/README.md

 # restFusion
-Demonstration of API test automation using restAssured.io
+Demonstration of API test automation using restAssured